Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Related Works and Paper Contributions

-We propose an end-effector rehabilitation system that utilizes a collaborative robot connected to the human limb through a simple mechanical interface.
-A key contribution lies in the systematic approach to integrating the robot, maximizing its ability to support and guide the user's movements.
-However, the most significant contribution is the design of a specific control architecture for rehabilitation robots.
-This architecture allows for various working modalities (standard, assistive, resistive) within a unified framework, enabling smooth transitions between them. \\It is well-known that rehabilitation tools are classified based on the level of assistance they provide \cite{Maciejasz2014}, ranging from passive to active devices depending on whether they only offer resistant forces or can apply active forces to the patient.
-With a robotic device, it is possible to adjust the resistance felt by the user during the rehabilitation exercise and also incorporate an assist-as-needed (AAN) mechanism to aid the patient in completing the exercises \cite{zhang2020development,asNeeded2100}.
+The design of the proposed control architecture has been guided by an in-depth analysis of the literature, aiming to identify the functional and technical features that contribute to an effective and flexible rehabilitation system.
+From a functional perspective, rehabilitation tools are categorized according to the level of assistance they provide \cite{Maciejasz2014}, ranging from passive to active devices.
+This classification depends on whether the devices only offer resistive forces or can actively apply forces to the patient.
+Robotic devices enable the adjustment of the resistance experienced by the user during rehabilitation exercises and can incorporate an assist-as-needed (AAN) mechanism to help the patient complete the exercises \cite{zhang2020development,asNeeded2100}.
+It is important to note that, in general, the terms ``active" and ``passive" refer to the behavior of the patient.
 In the context of rehabilitative robots, passive therapy can be easily implemented because there is no need for feedback by the patient, whose limb is simply moved along predefined trajectories without the patient having to exert any effort.
 Accordingly, from a control perspective, this application involves simple trajectory tracking of a time-dependent trajectory, possibly with different stiffness gains along the free and constrained directions \cite{Tamantini2022}.
 On the contrary, active therapy requires the robot end-effector to constrain the motion of the user's limb along specific directions while leaving movement free in other directions.
 In any case, it is the patient, possibly aided by the system, who must apply the force necessary to move the limb.
-In this scenario, the control must implement a so-called guiding virtual fixture, which does not depend on time but only on the geometric characteristics of the constraints \cite{Abbott2007,Bowyer2014}.
-With respect to this issue, as mentioned in \cite{saveriano2021dynamic}, the time dependency is a major limitation of DMPs, which are commonly used to encode the motions demonstrated by a user and easily adaptable to different situations/users.
-For this reason, in \cite{Tamantini2022}, a control architecture for orthopaedic robot-aided rehabilitation mixing DMPs with a geometric description of the constraints has been proposed.
-In general, in a co-manipulation task, such as the one considered in this application, the virtual fixture (VF) can be implemented in two complementary ways: \begin{enumerate} \item The user interacts with the robot, which is subject to a force/velocity field that tends to maintain it on the desired path. \item The user interacts with a virtual point, called {\it proxy}, that is constrained to move on the desired path, and then the robot, possibly connected through a virtual spring, tracks this point. \end{enumerate} Both approaches have their pros and cons.
+In this scenario, the control must implement a so-called guiding \textit{Virtual Fixture} (VF), which does not depend on time but only on the geometric characteristics of the constraints \cite{Abbott2007,Bowyer2014}.
+Basically, guiding VFs can be implemented in two complementary ways: \begin{enumerate} \item The user interacts with the robot, which is subject to a force/velocity field that tends to maintain it on the desired path. \item The user interacts with a virtual point, called {\it proxy}, that is constrained to move on the desired path, and then the robot, possibly connected through a virtual spring, tracks this point. \end{enumerate} Both approaches have their pros and cons.
 Consider the scheme of \Fig{guidingVF}, where a generic guiding VF is defined by the parametric curve $\boldphi(s)$.

 According to the former technique, described e.g. in \cite{Pezzementi2007,Selvaggio2018,Papageorgiou2020}, it is necessary to compute at each time-stamp the value of parameter $s$, that minimize the distance between the curve $\boldphi(s)$ and the end-effector position $\x(t)$: